HarrisonKG/matrix_operations/README.md

 Kristen Harrison
 344

-This is a bash shell script which an do several operations on a matrix provided via stdin --
+This is a bash shell script which can do several operations on a matrix provided via stdin --

 dims: return the dimensions
 transpose: reflect the elements along the main diagonal